JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 )
 ```

-Based on the defined agents, the `NFSPAgentManager` can be customized as the following:
+Based on the defined inner agents, the `NFSPAgentManager` can be customized as the following:
 ```Julia
 nfsp = NFSPAgentManager(
     Dict(